-As a place that celebrates the beauty of printed material, our stock is displayed in such a way as to maximise the visual impact of book design.
-The building itself has been lovingly renovated inside, combining the old charm and character of the original design with a playful sense of fun and panache.
-It is a place to visit, browse and spend time reading as much as it is a place to come and buy books.
+The shop building itself has been lovingly renovated inside, combining the old charm and character of the original space with a playful sense of fun and panache.
+The overall effect - we hope - is an invitation to visit, browse, discuss and spend time reading, not just to come and buy books.

 Henry Layte was a playwright and actor whose work has been performed across the UK and abroad both by others and his own theatre company, Rank Taxi.
 His fiction has been shortlisted for the Bridport Prize and published in a number of magazines.
 After moving back to his native Norfolk in 2008, having worked part-time in the bookshop at The National Theatre, he opened The Book Hive in October 2009.
 In January 2011 the shop was named Best Independent Bookshop in the UK by The Daily Telegraph.
-In the same year he co-founded Galley Beggar Press where he found and published Simon Gough's The White Goddess: An Encounter, Jonathan Gibbs' Randall and Eimear McBride's A Girl is a Half-formed Thing.
+In the same year he co-founded Galley Beggar Press where he found and published, amongst other books, Eimear McBride's A Girl is a Half-formed Thing.
 In 2011 he was a Costa Book Award judge.
 After leaving Galley Beggar Press he set up Propolis, the publishing arm of The Book Hive.

 Megan Bradbury has a passion for fiction writing, American History and long-distance running.
 She studied at the University of East Anglia, graduating with an MA in Creative Writing in 2005.
 She was the Charles Pick Fellow at UEA for 2012-13.
 In 2013 she won an Escalator Literature Award from the Writers' Centre Norwich and a Grant for the Arts from Arts Council England.
 She has worked as an editorial reader, copy-editor and researcher, and has read her work at literary events nationwide.
 Her first novel, Everyone is Watching, was published by Picador in 2016 to great acclaim.